 Is It Time For An Update?

 You should review your estate plan at least every three to five years, depending on your circumstances, but modifications may be necessary sooner if you get married, divorced, have children or adopt, or experience a change in your finances.
 A discussion with your estate planning attorney will help identify when your plan needs an update.
-If you have not already created an estate plan or have questions about your existing plan, give Osenton Law, P.A., a call today to schedule a free consultation.
+If you have not already created an estate plan or have questions about your existing plan, give Osenton Law, P.A., a call today to schedule a Consultation.